-Traveling with children is an undertaking in itself — from packing all the necessary kid-friendly gear to getting to the airport on time, and having a smooth (hopefully quiet) flight.
-Crossing an international border requires a little extra planning, but is well worth it.
+Traveling with children is an undertaking in itself—from packing all the necessary kid-friendly gear to getting to the airport on time, and having a smooth (hopefully quiet) flight.
+Crossing an international border requires a little extra planning.
 If you're planning a vacation to Canada and plan on driving or taking a cruise across the U.S. Border, there are some important documents and tips you should know before you bring the kids in tow.

 Be Prepared Before You Leave

 Long before you get in the car or book transportation tickets, find out what the passport requirements for children are.
 While the best method is to get a passport for your kids, U.S. and Canadian citizens ages 15 or younger with parental consent are allowed to cross the borders at land and sea entry points with certified copies of their birth certificates rather than passports.
 The Canada Border Services Agency suggests identification such as an original birth certificate, baptismal certificate, passport, or immigration document.

 You can also apply for a NEXUS Card for your children at no cost.
 If none of these are available, get a letter stating that you are the children's parent or guardian from your doctor or lawyer, or from the hospital where the children were born.
 Because of an increase in child trafficking, the border personnel are very vigilant and may question your family and carefully examine these documents.

 Have the necessary ID for your children ready to present to a customs officer.
 Children old enough to speak for themselves may be encouraged to do so by the customs officer, so be prepared to let older children answer the officer's questions.
 It would be smart to prepare your kids for what kind of questions to expect before they meet with the customs officer.
 If you are traveling by car, all adults or guardians should be in the same vehicle as their children when they get to the border.
 This makes the process easier and quicker for everyone.

 When Only One Parent or Guardian Is Traveling With Kids